tauChang/SSMS/README.md

 └─ generalGpxCreator.py
 ```

+⚠️ Note that the path parameters in the scripts are all hardcoded.
+Scripts will only run correctly in the directory.
 ## Possible Bugs Discovered in YAFS
 * In `coverage.py`, the member function `CircleCoverage.__geodesic_point_buffer(self, lon, lat, km)` should be `CircleCoverage.__geodesic_point_buffer(self, lat, lon, km)`.